 Can A Podcast Be A Video?

 Podcasts have long been used as a source of different kinds of information.
 Podcasts are, of course, traditionally consumed in audio form.
 But, with advancements in technology, podcasters are now using different channels to reach and appeal to a wider range of audiences.
-Unlike audio-only podcasts, video podcasts can be shared on a multitude of platforms (Instagram, Facebook, Youtube video, etc.), making your content more and more discoverable.
+Unlike audio-only podcasts, video podcasts can be shared on a multitude of platforms like YouTube, Instagram, Facebook, etc., making your content more and more discoverable.

 What Is A Video Podcast?

 So, what exactly is a video podcast?
-A video podcast is a regular audio podcast that includes visual aspects.
+A video podcast is a regular audio podcast that includes a visual element.
 In most cases, the video aspect is simply a video of the podcaster(s) speaking or additional visual content that backs up what the podcaster is speaking about.
-This visual content can include a static image, animation, a live stream, or recording of a remote interview.
+This video content can include a static image, animation, a live stream, or recording of a remote interview.
 Two great examples of video podcasts are The Joe Rogan Experience and TSC Him and Her

 Benefits of a video podcast include: